andrebarrocas/andrebarrocas.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a PhD Student at Carnegie Mellon University in Pittsburg and in Instituto Superior Técnico in the University of Lisboa.

-My current research interests are **usable security**, **formal verification** and, password managers.
-De-Fi finance and its link to usable security is also a topic that interests me.

-I'm currently part of the [PassCert Project](https://passcert-project.github.io/) that aims to build a proof-of-concept password manager that through the use of formal verification, is guaranteed to satisfy properties on data storage and password generation.
-We aim to determine whether formal verification can increase users’ confidence in PMs and thus increase their adoption.

-I also love volunteering and I'm currently collaborating with the [Portuguese Red Cross](https://www.cruzvermelha.pt/estruturas-locais-lista/169-castelo-branco.html) teaching young afghan refugies programming.
-I play the violin and was part of my university musical group -- [TMIST](https://tmist.tecnico.ulisboa.pt/).
-My hobbies include hiking and reading unpublished books.

-Feel free to reach out to me using my socials if you want to talk about any of these topics.

 <!-- My hobbies include I'm currently collaborating with the [Adamastor Project](https://projectoadamastor.org/) that aims to bring free public domain ebooks to more people. -->